kevin1024/vcrpy/README.md

 There are probably some [bugs](https://github.com/kevin1024/vcrpy/issues?labels=bug&page=1&state=open) floating around too.

 ##Changelog
+* 0.0.4: If you have libyaml installed, vcrpy will use the c bindings instead.
+Speed up your tests!
+Thanks @dlecocq
 * 0.0.3: Add support for requests 1.2.3.
 Support for older versions of requests dropped (thanks @vitormazzi and @bryanhelmig)
 * 0.0.2: Add support for requests / urllib3
 * 0.0.1: Initial Release